 First on the list, make sure your registrations are complete and your passwords and usernames are current.

-You must have a DUNS number, an active SAM.gov registration, and a current and functional Grants.gov registration, and if you are just starting out, you'll need to acquire them in that order.
-In other words, you must have a DUNS number to register with SAM.gov.
-You must have an active SAM.gov registration to register with Grants.gov.
+You must have a DUNS number, an active SAM dot gov registration, and a current and functional Grants dot gov registration.

+And if you are just starting out, you'll need to acquire them in that order.
+In other words, you must have a DUNS number to register with SAM dot gov. You must have an active SAM dot gov registration to register for Grants dot gov.

-It's crucial to remember that your SAM.gov registration expires each year and you must renew it.
-You can check your status at any time by going to www.sam.gov.
-In addition, your Grants.gov password expires every 60 days, and leaving accounts inactive for a year or more can result in the removal of all account roles.
-So ... make sure you know who your Grants.gov Authorized Organization Representative is and be sure the username and updated password are in place.
+It's crucial to remember that your SAM dot gov registration expires each year and you must renew it.

+You can check your status at any time by going to WWW dot SAM dot gov.

+In addition, your Grants dot gov password expires every 60 days, and leaving accounts inactive for a year or more can result in the removal of all account roles.

+So, make sure you know who your Grants dot gov Authorized Organization Representative is and be sure the username and updated password are in place.

-Both the SAM.gov and Grants.gov websites have robust help features and FAQs.
+Both the SAM dot gov and Grants dot gov websites have robust help features and FAQs.